andersdissing/OfficeBootcamp-2017-11-16/README.md

 	1. Apps with multiple capabilities
 1. Pause, 16.15 - 16.30, 15' min
 1. Teams advanced hands-on, 16.30 - 17.30, 1 h (Anders)

+# Disclaimer

+THIS CODE IS PROVIDED AS IS WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.